jdotjdot/blog/content/Hacker School/ultrasonic-distance-detectors-in-arduino.md

 Since I've worked quite a bit with Arduino at this point, between the [wireless remote control car project](https://github.com/jdotjdot/B_FURIOUS) and the [internet-enabled door opener](https://github.com/jdotjdot/doorduino), Matt asked me to walk him through what the code would look like in C.  Up until now, he's been working with Arduinos using a Ruby library (I think [this one](http://ruby-serialport.rubyforge.org/)), but it's fairly limited, and I also would imagine that being another step away from the C would make it harder to program the micro controller.
 So we went over what the C code would look like for a very simple use case.

-We set up an arduino to detect the closest item (linearly) using the ultrasonic distance detector, and then to dim a light depending on how far the item was.
+We set up an Arduino to detect the closest item (linearly) using the ultrasonic distance detector, and then to dim a light depending on how far the item was.

 Here it is in action: